Conservation of Momentum Calculator

 Can kinetic energy increase after a collision?

 It can in special cases (e.g., explosions, spring release, internal energy sources).
-In everyday passive collisions, KE usually decreases.
-The calculator highlights KE increases so you can interpret the scenario correctly.
+In everyday passive collisions, KEKE usually decreases.
+The calculator highlights KEKE increases so you can interpret the scenario correctly.

 Why do elastic collisions feel “rare”?